smaranjitghose/doc2pen/CONTRIBUTING.md

 npm start
 ```
 - Open your favourite browser and navigate to `http://localhost:3000` to view the current version of the app

-## Section 2 : Contributing to the project🎨👩‍🎨👨‍🎨

 - Open the project files in VSCode (assuming you have already opened the terminal and navigated inside the project directory)